Let me start by offering you a warm welcome.

 You can upload your sermons which your congregation can access at any time, integrate an online giving form, and create just about any type of form you wish to help increase visitor engagement.

-You only have a choice of two templates.
-One’s light and the others dark.
-It’s then up to you to make your website stand out by incorporating your own logo, text, and images.
+It's then up to you to make your website stand out by incorporating your own logo, text, and images.

 Building a Church Website - Your Personal Checklist